 Maybe it's just me, but it seems like Samsung is getting even faster with open source file releases.
 Today, the Korean manufacturer dropped open source kernel files for the Galaxy Note 8.0, Samsung's first foray into the tablet-that's-also-a-phone market.
 Both international and North American variants are represented, so those interested can take their pick.

 As smartphones get larger, more vibrant displays, faster CPUs, 4G LTE network connectivity, and more features, there is one area where they still always fall short: battery life.
 In fact, most modern smartphones lack the ability to last a full day of regular, moderate usage without requiring some additional juice.

 Samsung knows that we're all sick of doing the battery-charge-shuffle, so it's vowing to keep us away from the outlet for a full day of moderate to heavy usage with its 2012 phones, according to VP of product innovation Kevin Packingham.
+On one hand, this probably means slightly thicker devices with larger batteries (like the Motorola RAZR MAXX, which has a 3300mAh battery), but Sammy will also be optimizing the way the phones work, as well.
 Read More

 While Samsung may have promptly released the kernel source code for Sprint's Epic 4G Touch on release day, it has gone one step further with AT&T's variant and already uploaded the code to its Open Source Release Center.
 AT&T just announced the launch date of October 2nd this morning, so this makes the code available nearly two weeks before the phone.

 Hit the link below to download.

 Samsung Galaxy S II (AT&T) Kernel Source Code Read More

 Update: On further reflection, we're going to tentatively call this image a "rumor" for now, as we have no way to confirm its authenticity, but we have no reason to think these images are fake, either.